Awaitingprof/Googleplaystore_project/README.md

 # Analysis of Applications on Google playstore from 2013 to 2019
 The Google Playstore is a digital platform and distribution developed and operated by Google.
-It is an official store for certified devices running on the Android operating system. is gotten from Kaggle.
-It contains all applications on the Google Play store from 2013-2019.
+It is an official store for certified devices running on the Android operating system.
+This dataset is  gotten from Kaggle.
+It contains of all the applications on the Google Play store from 2013-2019.

 ### Methodology
 #### Data Cleaning